dscig/COVID19_tweetsTopic/README.md

 - wuhan pneumonia: वूहान निमोनिया
 ```

-Also, Below are the column names of the dataset: <br>
+Also, Below are the column names of the dataset:

 ![](./image/twint_description.png)

 ### Pipeline
 Please refer to the manuscript to find the detailed explanations for the below four modules.

 ![](./image/pipeline_topic_model.png)

 ```